OSLabTools/nicetoolbox/docs/getting_started.md

 :depth: 2
 ```

+## 0. Install NICE Toolbox

+Follow the [installation instructions](installation.md) to set up the environment, download model weights and example dataset.
+Once installation is complete, come back here to configure your first experiment.

 ## 1. Machine-specific and project configs

 Configuration is split across two files: one machine-specific and one project-specific.